sodle/stretch_timer/README.md

 Use all five arguments.
 Name your stretch and specify the number of repetitions, then set `enable_timer` to true to denote a timed rep. `rep_time_sec` is the number of seconds that each rep should be held. `prep_time_sec` is the delay before the rep timer starts, allowing time to change position in between hitting the button and starting the stretch.

 # Disclaimer
+Not medical advice, not FDA approved, etc. etc. etc.

 I don't own the sound files.
 Apple does.
-DMCA me, I dare you.
+DMCA me, Tim, I dare you.